raestrada/ResumeCraftr/docs/getting_started.md

 # Getting Started with ResumeCraftr

-ResumeCraftr is an ATS-focused minimalist CV generator that leverages OpenAI and Pandoc to parse, optimize, and format resumes.
-This guide will walk you through the setup and usage of ResumeCraftr, along with tips for customizing your experience.
+ResumeCraftr is an ATS-focused minimalist CV generator that now leverages LangChain graph pipelines, an embedded ChromaDB store, and PyMuPDF to parse, optimize, and format resumes using only Python-native tooling.
+This guide walks you through the modernized setup and usage of ResumeCraftr, along with tips for customizing your experience.

 ---